The J. Geils Band: Projects outside of the band

 Since the breakup of the band in 1985, J. Geils began restoring sports cars in Massachusetts and started the performance shop KTR European Motorsports in Ayer, Massachusetts.
 In 1992, he joined his old bandmate Richard "Magic Dick" Salwitz to form the band Bluestime, which released two records: the self-titled Bluestime (1994) and Little Car Blues (1996) on Rounder Records.
 In 2004, Geils produced the album Nail It! for Massachusetts-based blues/rock group The Installers (Francesca Records No. 1011).
 He also occasionally performed live with the group.
-The December 2009 edition of Vintage Guitar (magazine) featured an in-depth interview with Geils by Mambo Sons guitarist Tom Guerra.
+The December 2009 edition of Vintage Guitar featured an in-depth interview with Geils by Mambo Sons guitarist Tom Guerra.
 In the interview, Geils revealed his playing approach, jazz influences and choice of instruments.
 Geils released several jazz albums with Gerry Beaudoin.

 Magic Dick contributed his harmonica playing and some vocals as part of a live recording called Command Performance by the Legendary Rhythm & Blues Revue featuring The Tommy Castro Band, Deanna Bogart, Ronnie Baker Brooks and others.
 Since 2007, he has toured as part of the Legendary Rhythm & Blues Revue on different Blues Cruises and again on land-based shows.
 Magic Dick is still active and touring as an acoustic duo with Shun Ng.
 The duo released an EP "About Time".

 Peter Wolf followed his time in the band with a moderately successful solo career, having six solo singles chart on the U.S. Billboard Hot 100 in the 1980s and early 1990s.
 He continued to release albums into the 2010s, with his most recent release A Cure for Loneliness being released in 2016.
 He toured with Kid Rock during the first half of 2008 and continues to tour heavily with his solo band, the Midnight Travelers.